grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 ## Summary

-The Grapa project has completed version 0.1.53 with comprehensive infrastructure, language foundation, and development tools.
-The project is now beginning development for version 0.1.54, focusing on new features and improvements while building on the solid foundation established in 0.1.53.
+The Grapa project has completed version 0.1.55 with comprehensive AI/ML model support on Mac and Windows platforms.
+The current focus is extending $MODEL functionality to all Linux platforms by building LLAMA.cpp static libraries.
+All major infrastructure work from previous releases is stable and ready for production use.

 ## Current Development Status

-The project has completed version 0.1.53 and is now beginning development for version 0.1.54.
-All major infrastructure work from the previous release cycle has been completed and is now stable.
-For detailed information about 0.1.53 achievements, see `maintainers/PROJECT_MANAGEMENT/BACKLOG.md`.
+The project has completed version 0.1.55 with comprehensive AI/ML model support on Mac and Windows platforms.
+The current focus is extending $MODEL functionality to all Linux platforms by building LLAMA.cpp static libraries.
+All major infrastructure work from previous releases is stable.
+For detailed information about previous achievements, see `maintainers/PROJECT_MANAGEMENT/BACKLOG.md`.

 ## Current Status